 In an initial query, reviewers will be provided the article title and abstract and a due date for the article.
-If you are interested in reviewing but unable to make the proposed due date, please discuss an adjusted date with the JLSC editor; extensions can typically be granted, within reason.
+(Potential reviewers who are interested in reviewing but unable to make the proposed due date are encouraged to discuss an adjusted date with the JLSC editor; extensions can typically be granted, within reason.)
 Upon acceptance, reviewers will be provided with access to an anonymized manuscript and a form on the JLSC site with questions to guide their feedback.
 Reviewers will also be asked to provide a general recommendation for the manuscript (e.g. accept, revisions required, declined).
 Reviews will be shared with authors anonymously and retained on the JLSC system, although reviewers will retain copyright of any comments submitted.
 Reviewers are uncompensated, but editors will provide letters of acknowledgment and thanks for potential inclusion in annual review documentation.

 The JLSC editorial team encourages those with experience in any of the topics listed in the Focus and Scope and interested in reviewing to:

 - Sign up using the “Become a Reviewer” button.

 - Please make sure to clearly articulate your reviewing interests.

 - Reviewers need not have reviewed previously or have a publication history.